mohammed-fawzi/AirlineApp/README.md

 ## How To Use
--No specific requirment just download and run
+- No specific requirment just download and run
--To fetch latest data pull down the table to refresh
+- To fetch latest data pull down the table to refresh